 - Sard Harker: During his trek through the wilderness, Harker has an encounter with a trio of vultures, which first perch menacingly then circle overhead.

-- All three branches of the CSI: Crime Scene Investigation franchise have used the spot-the-vultures technique of finding human remains.
-Even New York, for a body on a rooftop.
+- CSI Verse: All three branches of the franchise have used the spot-the-vultures technique of finding human remains.

 - Dinosaur Revolution: In the Protoceratops story.
 Well, it's more like circling Azhdarchids...

 - The Muppet Show: Before performing the famous "Telephone Pole Bit", Fozzie tells Scooter that "we are gonna die" (meaning the skit is going to bomb), and as Scooter asks what makes him think that, the camera focuses on two vultures looking down on them.

 - Tales from the Crypt: An episode ends with an escaped convict paralyzed in the middle of the desert, about to be eaten alive by vultures.

 - James Blunt's "You're Beautiful" features a variant, with Blunt's character briefly looking up to see a flock of seagulls (which, like vultures, are scavengers) circling over him as he's about to throw himself off of a cliff.

 - Defied in Days N' Daze's song "Ward Off The Vultures."

 The reaper shall tremble before me / WARD OFF THE VULTURES! / I won't soon be resting in earth / WARD OFF THE VULTURES!

 - Referenced by Ego Likeness in their song, "Aviary":

 In come the vultures through dusty air / to take you down and tear the ribbons from your hair.